AnkitPrakash12C/Multi_Agent_Coding_Assistant/README.md

 ## The Problem

-When you're first learning to code, it's really common to get stuck.
-While you can often find a quick fix online, it's much harder to understand *why* your code was wrong in the first place.
-Without a clear explanation, you're likely to make the same mistake again.

 I wanted to build a tool that does more than just debug code.
 The goal was to create a comprehensive learning loop where a student can get instant, expert-level help that not only fixes their immediate problem but also teaches them the core concepts so they can become a better programmer.

 This is where a multi-agent system really shines.
 Tutoring isn't just one job; it's a combination of different roles.
 You need someone to spot errors, someone to fix them, a teacher to explain things, and a mentor to give you practice.
 By creating a specialized AI agent for each of these roles, the system can provide a much deeper and more helpful learning experience than a single AI ever could.